chris-swan/ItzaPizzaTime/README.md

 ## Setup

 - clone this repository
-- open spec-runner.js in browser to view tests
+- launch spec-runner.js by opening in your browser to view tests
 - open index.html in web browser to use and view site

 ## Technologies Used